 responsive and mobile users have fantastic UX too.
 Update the code in

 That's it!
 What do you think of the CSS only carousel in Gatsby?
 I think this is the first component I have coded where there are more lines of CSS code than JSX 😀.
 It started out as a much shorter post, but I wanted to flesh it out to a fully featured, real-world example, so it would have more practical use.
 Thanks for following all the way through to the end 🙏🏽.

 Share your own CSS only carousel in Gatsby implementation on Twitter.
 Use the

 How did you find this guide?
 What extensions do you want to implement on your CSS only carousel in Gatsby?
-Let me know if I should do a follow up post on using React to mirror the carousel state.
-If you do this, you can synchronise elements outside of the slider.
+Let me know if I should do a follow-up post on using React to mirror the carousel state.
+If you do this, you can synchronize elements outside the slider.
 As an example, scroll down to the bottom of this page to the “Similar Posts” block.
-You will see that if you scroll, the orange dot indicator tracks the current slide (this only works in reverse i.e. click dot and slide changes in the CSS only version).
-On top the post title shortcuts are synchronised.
+You will see that if you scroll, the orange dot indicator tracks the current slide (this only works in reverse, i.e. click dot and slide changes in the CSS only version).
+On top, the post title shortcuts are synchronized.
 I will write a post on how to build that extra level of interaction if you are interested.

 Have you found this post useful?
 I do hope it was easy enough to follow.
 Please let me know in any case.
 I would love to know your thoughts on the starter.
 Did it save you a bit of time by not having, firstly, to code a whole website from scratch to try out this code?
 Was it easy to download and start with Gatsby v3?
 Also, get in touch if you have ideas for posts showing other new Gatsby v3 features.
 If you have found this post useful and can afford even a small contribution, please consider supporting me through Buy me a Coffee.